Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Response times across different channels

-Ways to improve multiple contact channels:
+Ways to improve customer experience across multiple contact channels:

 • Conduct customer mystery shops.
 The best way to build brand trust is to audit your contact channels.
 Go through as if a customer or prospect would: call, text, tweet, and even email.